rivermont/spidy/README.md

   - Error Handling: We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.
 There is a set cap so that after accumulating too many errors the crawler will stop itself.
   - Frequent Timestamp Logging: Spidy logs almost every action it takes to both the console and one of two log files.
+  - Browser Spoofing: Make requests using User Agents from 4 popular web browsers, use a custom spidy bot one, or create your own!
   - Portability: Move spidy's folder and its contents somewhere else and it will run right where it left off.
   - User-Friendly Logs: Both the console and log file messages are simple and easy to interpret, but packed with information.
   - Webpage saving: Spidy downloads each page that it runs into, regardless of file type.
 The crawler uses the HTTP `Content-Type` header returned with most files to determine the file type.
   - File Zipping: When autosaving, spidy can archive the contents of the `saved/` directory to a `.zip` file, and then clear `saved/`.